 By keeping image electronics as our base technology and building as many pillars as possible on top of that foundation by developing products in various markets, all employees will strive to build a more reliable and stable management foundation.

 ASTRODESIGN’s measurement and analysis solutions meet the needs for testing recent high-quality images and their means of transmission.
-Not only the image itself, but the electrical equipment is equally important.
+We believe that the electrical equipment is equally important as the image itself.
 We also offer solutions to build up automatic test systems for production lines of video-related products.

 HDMI is a display connection standard for AV, with HDCP copy protection.